isaacplmann/ngrx-query/README.md

 ### `mutateAsync`

 Dispatch `mutateAsync` Redux actions to trigger mutations. `mutateAsync` takes a mutation query config as its only argument.
-Example usage with a [react-redux](https://github.com/reactjs/react-redux)-connected component:
+Example usage with an Angular component:

 ```ts
 // TODO